 I suppose I have made small sacrifices but the bumper sticker I read once that said "All gave some but some gave all" makes me realize what an investment we all have in our freedom.
 Just about every American can tell a similar story as mine about my cousin, Jimmy.
 I contemplate why he had to lay down and die that day in Vietnam.
 It was because he felt the call to duty and like others of his family before him felt the obligation to serve.
 Pure and simple.

 May we take a little time to really remember those who sacrificed their lives and well being to keep us safe and free this Memorial Day weekend.
 God bless you Jimmy.
 You were way too young to die.
 I hope to see you again someday, if I am worthy, and shake your hand and say thank you in person.
 I hope that you will see someone standing in front of you who you can feel justified your sacrifice.
 I need to work to become such.

 Not a lot to tell.
 Born in West Virginia.
 Moved at 14 yoa.
 Education at University of Alabama and Huntingdon College.
 30 year career with DuPont.
-Happily married to Nancy for 44 years.
-Avid golfer playing to a a 18 handicap.
+Currently a real estate broker.
+Happily married to Nancy, BYU grad and stay at home Mom, for 45 years.
+Avid golfer playing to an 18 handicap.
 Son, Drew, works for the state of Florida, married to Jaren, who is employed as a nutritionist for the Department of Agriculture .
-She and Drew gave us a cute little grand daughter, Bellamy.
-One daughter, Beth, married to Chris, an Obstetrician, newest practitioner with North Florida Women's Care, Tallahassee.
+She and Drew gave us two cute little grand daughters, Bellamy and Brinkley.
+One daughter, Beth, married to Chris, an Obstetrician Gynecologist, practicing with North Florida Women's Care, Tallahassee.
 3 little girls, Caroline, Kate and Georgia.
 Other daughter, Emily, marrried to Galen, a software consultant, college professor.
 Two daughters, Amelia and Samantha and a son, Benjamin.